Rohan27s/hexal-ui/README.md

-# HexaUI
+# HexalUI

-**HexaUI** is a modular and customizable UI component library built for React.
-With a wide range of pre-built, reusable components, HexaUI makes it easy to build modern, responsive user interfaces without sacrificing flexibility.
+**HexalUI** is a modular and customizable UI component library built for React.
+With a wide range of pre-built, reusable components, HexalUI makes it easy to build modern, responsive user interfaces without sacrificing flexibility.

 ## Features